Blog Layout

 Reduces Chances of Aggressive Behaviour

 Pet screening can help to reduce the chances of liability.
-If you allow a problem pet into your rental property, you could be held liable if the pet causes injuries to another person.
+If you allow a problem pet into your rental property, you could be held liable if the pet's behavior causes injuries to another person.
 By screening pets ahead of time, landlords can identify potential liabilities and make sure that only well-behaved animals are allowed into their rentals.

 Reduces Property Damage